johnwhitton/uhi5-exercises/exercises/1FirstHook.md

 Great!

-One last thing actually.
+One last thing, actually.
 Since v4 uses transient storage which is only available after Ethereum's cancun hard fork and on Solidity versions >= 0.8.24 - we must set some config in our `foundry.toml` config file.

 To do that, open up the generated `foundry.toml` config file, and add the following lines to it: